Frank O. Richards Jr., M.D.

 Dr. Katabarwa earned a Bachelor of Science degree from Makerere University, Uganda.
 He has a master's degree and doctorate in anthropology from Commonwealth Open University in the United Kingdom.
 He received his Master of Public Health degree from Rollins School of Public Health at Emory University in 1997.
 He received the Emory University's Sheth Distinguished International Alumni Award from Emory's Rollins School of Public Health in 2005.
 He has been a guest researcher in the U.S. Centers for Disease Control and Prevention, and currently is adjunct professor at Emory University's Rollins School of Public Health.
 Since 1996, Dr. Katabarwa has been a member of the Lions Clubs International.

-Darin Evans, DrPH, M.P.H./M.C.H., Assistant Director, River Blindness Program, Lymphatic Filariasis Elimination Program, and Schistosomiasis
+Assistant Director, River Blindness Program, Lymphatic Filariasis Elimination Program, and Schistosomiasis Control Program

 As assistant director, Dr. Evans manages the Center's river blindness, lymphatic filariasis, and schistosomiasis programs in Africa through technical and logistical support as well as monitoring and evaluation of program activities.
 Prior to joining The Carter Center in 2008, he was director for maternal survival programs in Tibet for One H.E.A.R.T.
 Dr. Evans also brings experience from the Massachusetts Department of Public Health and was a resident technical advisor to the Carter Center's Guinea Worm Eradication Programs in Nigeria, South Sudan, and Ethiopia (2002-04 and 2007).
 Dr. Evans received his Doctor of Public Health in international health from Boston University in 2012.
 He received both his Master of Public Health and Master of Community Health in international health and a Bachelor of Arts in anthropology from the University of Arizona.

-As senior program associate, Ms. Rakers assists the Center's river blindness, lymphatic filariasis, and schistosomiasis programs by writing grant reports, annual program reports, and articles.
+As associate director, Ms. Rakers assists the Center's river blindness, lymphatic filariasis, and schistosomiasis programs by writing grant reports, annual program reports, and articles.
 In addition, she co-authors papers for journals, travels to field offices to assess program needs, and tracks and analyzes program activity data.

 Ms. Rakers graduated with honors from Pennsylvania State University in 2000 with a Bachelor of Arts degree in communications.